RoamJS/developer/README.md

 RoamJS manages two NPM packages, both of which have been vetted by the Roam team themselves:

-- [RoamJS Components](https://roamjs.com/extensions/developer/roamjs_components) - This package contains all of the UI components and utilities RoamJS uses to build extensions
+- [RoamJS Components](https://npmjs.com/roamjs-components) - This package contains all of the UI components and utilities RoamJS uses to build extensions
-- [RoamJS Scripts](https://roamjs.com/extensions/developer/roamjs_scripts) - This package contains all of the build scripts and command line utilities RoamJS uses to build extensions
+- [SamePage Scripts](https://www.npmjs.com/package/@samepage/scripts) - This package contains all of the build scripts and command line utilities RoamJS uses to build extensions

 These packages are what all RoamJS extensions are built on top of.
 As a developer, you are not required to use either of these extensions, but they exist to make your life easier getting started.